On the Dual Representation of Coherent Risk Measures: Concluding Remarks

 \section{Concluding Remarks}

-Artzner, Delbaen, Eber, and Heath introduced the fundamental notion of coherent risk measures \cite{ADEH97,ADEH99}.
-Rockafellar, Uryasev, and Zabarankin considered a dual representation theorem in $\LL^2$ space \cite{RUZ06}.
-In this paper, we considered risk measures under set operations and discussed the dual representations and aversity for various popular risk measures.
-We also studied the relationship between the risk measure defined by risk envelopes and that defined by uncertainty sets in the case for the risk measures on affine sets of $\LL^2.$
+Artzner, Delbaen, Eber, and Heath (1997, 1999) introduced the fundamental notion of coherent risk measures.
+Rockafellar, Uryasev, and Zabarankin (2006) considered a dual representation theorem in $\LL^2$ space.
+In this paper, we considered risk measures in $\LL^2$ under set operations and discussed the dual representations and aversity for various popular risk measures.
+We also studied the relationship between the risk measure defined by risk envelopes and that defined by uncertainty sets in the case for the risk measures on subspaces.
+These results may provide certain tools for stochastic optimization with risk measures as well as improve our understanding on robust optimization.